stefanoviel/moviesevolution/index.md

 Overall, when we look at the evolutions of the prevelance of topics in movies, it seems like we can link this to the cultural climate and the zeitgeist in these perdiods.
 This supports the hypothesis that the movie industry is a reflection of the current cultural climate

-## Plot Originality
+## Have movies become less original?

 In this section, we dive into the world of originality in an attempt to unravel the thematic relationships between movies released within the same year.
 By comparing movies based on their topic content, we seek to understand whether the films produced in a given year tend to be original in their themes or conform to certain stereotypes.
-To achieve this, each movie is represented by a probability distribution over six predefined topics, such as [(1,0.5), (4,0.5)], indicating that the movie encompasses 50% of topic 1 and 50% of topic 4.
+To achieve this, each movie is represented by a probability distribution over six predefined topics obtained from the previously explained LDA, hence each movie is represented with a vector such as [(1,0.5), (4,0.5)], indicating that the movie encompasses 50% of topic 1 and 50% of topic 4.
 Our similarity method uses the cosine similarity between these topic vectors of different movies in a pairwise comparison with movies released the same year.
 Movies with higher average cosine similarity are closer to many other movies meaning they are composed of many different topics, creating a more unique thematical narrative.
 While films containing just one topic will only be similar to the ones of the same type and therefore have low average cosine similarity.
 Finally, we compute the average cosine similarity per year to get a grasp on which years have been to most original, or on the other hand, all released movies were sticking to some sort of genre.

 ![Alt text](assets/originality.png)